 L.J.’s mother was – in his words “an amazing singer and a dynamite hula dancer."
 L.J.’s father was also a lover of music and although he did not sing or play an instrument, he did appreciate all types of music, particularly jazz, boogie-woogie, and the standards.
 This background had a significant influence on his varied musical tastes and is reflected in his work over the years.
 L.J. sang lead, baritone and second tenor in ‘Doo Wop’ groups in his teens and early twenties.
 He was part of the duo ‘Denny and Lenny’ and cut his first record “Ghoul Love” in the sixties.

 Steve Gerick is the driving force behind The OGeeZ.
 Steve has been a musician since he was 14 years old.
 His first guitar was an acoustic Sears Silvertone guitar he bugged his dad for weeks to buy for him.
-He is a self-taught pianist and composer and was exposed early in life to a diverse range of musical influences from opera to hard rock.
+He is a self-taught guitarist, pianist, and composer and was exposed early in life to a diverse range of musical influences from opera to hard rock.
 Steve played in cover bands through his teens and early twenties in the Midwest before moving to California in 1977.

 Steve played in a jam band upon first arriving in California but soon left music for several years while he pursued a career in the computer industry.
 In 2005, he picked up a guitar and keyboard as a way to find a pleasant escape from the pressures of life in Silicon Valley.

 In 2007 Steve began learning the world of desktop music production.
 Steve leveraged his experience working with computers with the music production training he received and built his first recording studio in late 2008 in his garage in San Jose.